Thoughts on Six Sigma for Developing Your Software Engineering Processes

-I have recently taken a lot of interest in the behaviour of groups trying to achieve a common objective, especially those in professional environments.
+I have recently taken a lot of interest in groups trying to achieve a common objective, especially in professional environments.

-I wanted mainly to understand the differences between two arbitrary groups when it came to performance.
+I wanted mainly to understand the differences between two arbitrary groups regarding performance.

-Specifically, I was keen on knowing whether there was something that those groups can do to dramatically increase their efficiency and lower their risks during that journey towards their common goal.
+Specifically, I was keen on knowing whether there was something that those groups could do to dramatically increase their efficiency and lower their risks during that journey towards their common goal.

-That search finally led me to two different, but closely related, business management models: The Toyota Way and Six Sigma (6σ).
+That search led me to two different but closely related business management models: The Toyota Way and Six Sigma (6σ).

-The book was a great inspiration for putting together a framework under which software delivery can efficiently operate.
+The book was a great inspiration for creating a framework under which software delivery can operate efficiently.
 This was mainly, in my view, due to the universality of its principles.

 That framework is what we refer to in this blog as Operational Excellence.

-Then, I picked up The Six Sigma Way book (full review) by By Peter S. Pande, Robert P. Neuman, Roland R. Cavanagh.
+Then, I picked up The Six Sigma Way book (full review) by Peter S. Pande, Robert P. Neuman, and Roland R. Cavanagh.

 I have to admit the book itself was quite disappointing.
-Nevertheless, it provided a good understanding of the foundational elements of Six Sigma, as well as their limitations.
+Nevertheless, it understood Six Sigma’s foundational elements and limitations well.

-I was also able to form an opinion on whether some of the Six Sigma concepts are universal enough to be applicable in other fields such as service delivery.
+I also formed an opinion on whether some Six Sigma concepts are universal enough to be applicable in other fields, such as service delivery.

 We will especially focus our analysis on the software development side of the services industry.